splunk/splunk-sdk-python/examples/searchcommands_app/README.md

  Command      | Type       | Description
 :------------ |:-----------|:----------------------------------------------------
- helloworld   | Generating | Generates a specified number of 'Hello World' events simulate     | Generating | Generates a sequence of events drawn from a csv file using repeated random sampling with replacement sum          | Reporting  | Adds all the numbers in a set of fields. countmatches | Streaming  | Counts the number of non-overlapping matches to a regular expression in a set of fields.
+ generatehello| Generating | Generates a specified number of 'Hello World' events simulate     | Generating | Generates a sequence of events drawn from a csv file using repeated random sampling with replacement sum          | Reporting  | Adds all the numbers in a set of fields. countmatches | Streaming  | Counts the number of non-overlapping matches to a regular expression in a set of fields.